Pirkanmaa: History

 Pirkanmaa has been inhabited for thousands of years.
 In the Bronze Age, agriculture replaced hunting, and in the Iron Age a settlement stretched from Eurajoki to Längelmäki, which was Finland's northernmost area of peasant culture from the 8th century.
 In the 11th century, the settlement was concentrated along River Kokemäenjoki and Lake Pyhäjärvi.
 In the 14th century, present-day Pirkanmaa was part of the historical Satakunta, the main part of which was Upper Satakunta and a small part of which was also Lower Satakunta.
 After the wilderness period, the absence of towns slowed down development.
 King Gustav III founded Tampere in 1775, and in the 1840s it became Finland's most important industrial centre.
 New inventions such as sawdust, cellulose and papermaking boosted development.
 Industries were established in Valkeakoski, Nokia and Mänttä, among others.
 Tampere became the centre of the province and a railway junction.

 During the Finnish Civil War, Pirkanmaa was under the control of the Reds and Tampere was the centre of the Reds until the city surrendered to the Whites after a heavy battle in April 1918.
 After the war, industrialisation intensified.
 During the Winter War, Tampere and other cities were bombed.
 The County of Pirkanmaa was established in 1956.
 The county was also called Tammermaa, but gradually Pirkanmaa became the name of the region.
 In the 1950s, the only city in the province was Tampere, but from 1963 to 1977 the municipalities were made into cities.
 The number of municipalities decreased in the second half of the 20th century, and old place names were reintroduced as municipalities merged.
 In 1994 Finland was divided into 20 functional economic provinces, and Pirkanmaa was one of them.

 Municipalities

-The region of Pirkanmaa consists of 23 municipalities, 12 of which have city status (marked in bold).
+The region of Pirkanmaa consists of five sub-regions and 23 municipalities, 12 of which have city status (marked in bold).